isomerpages/mse/_policies/5-clean-land.md

 	</div>
 	<input type="checkbox" id="title10"  /><label for="title10">Our Efforts</label>
 	<div class="accordion-content">
-		<p>More than 80,000 blue recycling bins have been placed in HDB and landed estates across the island.Paper, plastic, glass and metal recyclables can be deposited into these bins.
+		<p>More than 80,000 blue recycling bins have been placed in HDB and landed estates across the island.
+Paper, plastic, glass and metal recyclables can be deposited into these bins.
 The mixed recyclables are collected by dedicated recycling trucks and sent to Materials Recovery Facilities for sorting.
 After sorting, the recyclable materials are sent to recycling facilities for further processing.</p>
 		<p>Since April 2018, all new non-landed private residential developments above four storeys are required to install dual chutes for refuse and recyclables.
 All condominiums have also been required to provide one recycling per block since August 2018.</p>
 		<p>We will continue to make recycling accessible to all residents.</p>
 	</div>